 For most families, the food bill is usually the highest bill that you can actually do something about.
 You still want your children to have proper tasty and healthy nutrition though.
 To get started, take a look at:

-- The book "Cheap.
+• The book "Cheap.
 Fast.
-Good!" by Beverly Mills and Alicia Ross.
+Good!" by Beverly Mills and Alicia Ross at Amazon.com.
 This is more than just a recipe book; it's a clear and helpful guide especially for families explaining exactly how to bring down your grocery bill, how to make a meal plan, and more.
 I own a copy of this book and love it.
 And the recipes besides being cheap, fast and good, are actually healthy too.

 This is a method I started so I didn't forget anyone's gift at Christmas or birthdays, but it had the wonderful side-effect of saving a lot of money.
 Here's what you do: open up your memo app on your phone and write down the name of each person to whom you normally give a gift during the course of the year.
 Then leave a gap under each name.
 There are two steps to this:

-- Any time you think of an idea of something they like, for example you're reading a library book and you think "my mother-in-law would love that book!", write down the item in the gap below their name.
+1. Any time you think of an idea of something they like, for example you're reading a library book and you think "my mother-in-law would love that book!" write down the item in the gap below their name.
 Ideas can come from anywhere and at any time.

 You'll save money by clever planning and ensuring you have the right gift for the right person.
 Also, you'll wind up spreading out your gift purchases over the year.
-You're also less likely to wind up making costly impulse purchases at the last minute.
-I find that of all the methods I've listed here, this one has a much bigger effect than you would as an idea for managing money in the family.
+You're also less likely to make costly impulse purchases at the last minute.
+I find that of all the ways to save money I've listed here, this one has a much bigger effect than you would think.

-Another option, for reciprocal gift exchanges with family you feel close to, is to initiate a gift tradition with them.
-In this agreement, you could suggest a particular budget, or alternatively suggest occasions where you do or don't exchange gifts (for example, exchange gifts at Christmas but not at birthdays).
+For more smart ways to save money, initiate a gift tradition with an extended family member with whom you've previously been exchanging gifts.
+In this agreement, you could suggest a particular budget to stick to, or alternatively suggest occasions where you do or don't exchange gifts (for example, exchange gifts at Christmas but not at birthdays).
 We have a couple of family members who we've made arrangements with to give gifts from the adults to each other's kids, but not between adults themselves since the adults already have most things they truly need.
-This avoids needing to get a gift just to get the person something.
+This avoids needing to get a gift just to get the person something, and is a wonderful way for both families to save money.

 5. School supplies, electronics, and home items